What Size Shocks Does Your Tacoma or 4Runner Need?

 Are Upper Control Arms Necessary For My Tacoma or 4Runner?

-Stock upper control arms on Tacomas and 4Runners are often the first point of binding when the suspension extends.
-Replacing them with tubular or billet control arms can add about one inch of droop.
-While an extra inch of travel might seem small, it’s significant, especially since many lifted Tacomas only have 2-3 inches of droop.
-That extra inch can make a huge difference.
+Stock upper control arms on Tacomas and 4Runners are often the first point where the suspension can bind when it extends.
+Upgrading to tubular or billet control arms can add about an inch of droop.
+While it may seem small, that extra inch can make a big difference, especially on lifted Tacomas, which often have only 2-3 inches of droop to begin with.

-Without enough droop, the shocks will clunk hard against their extension stops, making the ride feel very harsh, especially on potholes, washboard roads, or any bump requiring more than two inches of movement.
-When the wheel lacks downward travel, it can’t properly follow the terrain, causing the chassis to jerk down into the hole, and then bang back hard on compression when it hits the obstacle’s face.
+Without enough droop, the shocks can hit their extension stops hard, causing a rough, bouncy ride—especially on potholes, washboard roads, or any bump that needs more than two inches of travel.
+When the wheel can’t drop down enough, it can’t follow the terrain, causing the chassis to jerk down into the hole and then slam back hard on compression.

-With sufficient down travel, the tire can smoothly follow the contour of the road, providing a much more controlled and comfortable ride.
+With enough down travel, the tire can smoothly follow the terrain, giving you a much more controlled, comfortable ride.

 Summary: